chasgior214/afmCode/well_locator_improvement_plan.md

 - If there is no point in the data within 5 nm of the vertex, reject it (root sum of squares → need to convert x/y to nm from um)
 - Can check what the fit paraboloid would indicate about the well’s diameter (the circle at the intersection of the paraboloid and the surface).
 It’s not a perfect paraboloid, but saying it should be at least a 1 or 2 um diameter and less than 10 um diameter could be an amazing way to assess if fit is feasible
 - Assign a min R^2 value (0.2?) for a fit → do this last, would want to play around after all the other stuff and see how bumpy of a near-cratered well I can get away with low R^2 for
+- Well finding could look at if the disruption in the substrate plane is about cirular, and if not and no well expected there, it's debris - could also use in finding algorithm

 # Better Finding Algorithm
 - When multiple wells present in the same image, check that they are, within a tight margin (0.5 um to start), found to be within where they’d each predict the others to be